 5.2.2 GLK MAC data service specification

-In a GLK STA, the MAC data plane architecture includes a MAC service with an additional parameter, a set of service_access_point_identfiers.
+In a GLK STA, the MAC data plane architecture includes a MAC service with two additional parameters, a set of service_access_point_identfiers, and an MSDU format indicator.

 A GLK STA coordinates with the 802.1AC [Bn] IEEE 802.11 General Link convergence function to create a virtual point-to-point LAN for each GLK link to an associated or peered GLK STA.
 This point-to-point LAN is presented by the convergence function as a unique ISS SAP which is ultimately mapped to an 802.1Q bridge port.
 Each such SAP is identified by a locally unique service_access_point_identifier, generated by the STA and the convergence function.